JadeFerrao/Numpy-Learn/README.md

 Dive deeper into NumPy's advanced features:

 Broadcasting with advanced examples.
 Indexing with boolean arrays.
 Fancy indexing.
 NumPy data types and memory management.
-Resources
+Resources.

-NumPy Documentation: The official documentation is an excellent resource for in-depth learning.
+### NumPy Documentation: The official documentation is an excellent resource for in-depth learning.
-NumPy Exercises: A collection of 100 NumPy exercises to practice your skills.
+### NumPy Exercises: A collection of 100 NumPy exercises to practice your skills.
-NumPy Cheat Sheet: A handy cheat sheet with NumPy examples and explanations.
+### NumPy Cheat Sheet: A handy cheat sheet with NumPy examples and explanations.
-NumPy Stack Overflow: Search for answers to common NumPy-related questions on Stack Overflow.
+### NumPy Stack Overflow: Search for answers to common NumPy-related questions on Stack Overflow.